apavlyuc/CompressionService/README.md

 # CompressionService
-I found this test task in stored files on my PC.. and decided to do it :D see _res/subject.pdf for more info and requirements to this project.
+I found this test task in stored files on my PC.. and decided to do it :D.
+See _res/subject.pdf for more info and requirements to this project.

 ## **Target spec.**
 - **OS:** Windows 10